Have you been feeling the impact of social isolation lately? It is that all-too familiar state of complete or near-complete absence of human contact.

 Take this opportunity as time for reflection and appreciation of things in life that you may have taken for granted.

-For him, the challenge of social isolation was a lesson in how to become a great companion to himself.
+For him, the challenge of isolation was a lesson in how to become a great companion to himself.
 Perhaps, like Thoreau, this is the moment given to you to understand your true, authentic self.

 Social isolation could fester feelings of uncertainty about the future.
 The uncertainty, coupled with the lack of control on your part, will lead to feelings of helplessness, grief and sadness.